-a Life Income Fund (LIF)* or Locked-in Retirement Income Fund (LRIF)* (for provinces outside Saskatchewan)
+<a Life Income Fund (LIF)* or Locked-in Retirement Income Fund (LRIF)* (for provinces outside Saskatchewan)>

 a non-locked in Registered Retirement Income Fund (RRIF)* (non locked-in money only)

 *A Canada Revenue Agency T2151 form completed by your financial institution is required to initiate this transaction.
 The form is available from your financial institution or PEPP.